Pease Press Trail Maps

 Reyes & West Marin Parks Map (Wilderness Press)

-A companion to the guidebook by Jessica Lage, this big sheet map shows all of Point Reyes from Tomales Point to Bolinas Lagoon,plus Samuel P. Taylor State Park and open space preserves along Sir Francis Drake Blvd.
+A companion to the guidebook by Jessica Lage, we did this big sheet map showing all of Point Reyes from Tomales Point to Bolinas Lagoon,plus Samuel P. Taylor State Park and open space preserves along Sir Francis Drake Blvd.
 It's a simpler, heavier style than our own maps, but it does a great job of showing a huge area at a useful scale.
 (Cartography by Pease Press)

 Wilderness Press, 2008 (2nd Edition).
 27.5" x 36", heavy-duty waterproof paper. $10.95